 Evidence for an omnivorous diet in goldfish is demonstrated by their anatomy.
 They have a small, poorly defined stomach and a relatively long intestine to digest plant material.
 They are designed to graze through out the day rather than more carnivorous fish that have large, irregular meals that require a corresponding large stomach.

 In an aquarium, in particular, goldfish rely on us to supply them with the vast majority of their diet.
 They may be able to enjoy some algae growing on the tank sides but, to a large degree, they are totally dependent upon us to supply the right food in the right quantity.
-Ponds are much more forgiving and there are many ponds where goldfish eat only natural foods , without any artificial feeding.
+Ponds are much more forgiving and there are many ponds where goldfish eat only natural foods , without any artificial fish food.

 How to select the best goldfish food